 The emergence of company law from the general body of contract and property law can be used as an illustration of this mechanism.
 The process can be reconstructed in functional terms as follows.
 As the evolution of the economic system brings about the emergence of firms as organisational forms for networked cooperation, the legal system is subject to pressures to adapt legal rules to the new economic dynamics that arise.
-Minor adaptations can be carried out by coupling the new facts to existing concepts that instructed the legal rules of contract and property law.
-These conceptual changes are first manifested to the environment through changes in the script-coded legal information (that is, new case law altering precedents and statutory changes) and through changes in the interpretation of script-coded legal information (that is, legal doctrine and case law).
+Minor adaptations can be carried out by coupling the new facts to the existing concepts which instructed the legal rules of contract and property law.
+These conceptual changes are first manifested to the environment through changes in the relevant script-coded legal information (that is, new case law altering precedents and statutory changes) and through changes in the interpretation of script-coded legal information (that is, legal doctrine and case law).

 As the firm as an organisational form matures, contractual relations among participants in the firm's cooperation network acquire particularities that create a distinction between intra-firm transactions and decentralised 'arms-length' exchanges.
-This growing distinction between the facts involved in 'intra-firm' commercial relations from decentralised exchanges exerts a corresponding pressure at the legal system, 'demanding' legal rules that are able to cope with these distinctions.
+This growing distinction between the facts involved in 'intra-firm' commercial relations and those arising from decentralised exchange exerts corresponding pressure at the level of the legal system, 'demanding' legal rules that are able to cope with these distinctions.
 The legal system, after a certain amount of pressure, reaches a limit as to how far it can mutate concepts to the extent needed while working with the building blocks of property and contract.
-When this point is reached, in order to preserve internal congruence while also responding to environmental shifts, the system mutates the concepts of contract and property, 'splitting' them into subconceptual forms.
+When this point is reached, in order to preserve internal congruence while also responding to environmental shifts, concepts of contract and property mutate, 'splitting' them into subconceptual forms.
 The result is the combination of ideas derived from 'property', 'legal personality, 'association' and 'contract' which come together to form the highly abstract concept of 'company'.